top of page

 No other narrative would do.
 Another explanation for the widespread Ukrainian collaboration was the misplaced belief that the Jews were responsible for their many misfortunes during Stalin's early years.
 Official propaganda effectively deflected the blame from the government to the Jews.
 Thus, the Jews, not Stalin and his henchmen, orchestrated the Ukrainian famine that killed millions.
 It was the Jews who stole from simple Ukrainians during the years of forced collectivization.
 Now was a time of reckoning, a settling of accounts, when Ukrainians could get revenge on the Jews.

-This was all bullshit, of course, the Jews had nothing to do with the Ukrainians’ misfortunes.
+This was all bullshit, of course; the Jews had nothing to do with the Ukrainians' misfortunes.
 Ukraine and Russia had a thriving pogrom culture that long predated the Revolution.
-Pogroms devastated Jewish communities in Ukraine in 1821, 1881-1884, and 1903-1906, resulting in the destruction of Jewish property, the rape of Jewish women, and thousands of murders.
-What Grossman discovered in the aftermath of the German occupation was an uncomfortable truth that some of Europe’s most rabid anti-semites were in his own country.
+Pogroms devastated Jewish communities in Ukraine in 1821, 1881-1884, and 1903-1906, destroying Jewish property, the rape of Jewish women, and thousands of murders.
+What Grossman discovered in the aftermath of the German occupation was an uncomfortable truth that some of Europe's most rabid anti-semites were in his own country.

 In other words, Hitler found ready and willing accomplices for the destruction of the European Jews.
 This is often forgotten about the Holocaust: Hitler didn't manufacture anti-semitism out of thin air.
 No, he found it already flourishing in Europe.
 His troops did not commit these war crimes all by themselves.
 No again.
 They had a lot of enthusiastic help, finding rabidly anti-semitic populations already primed for murder when they arrived.
 The ultimate blame must still lie with the Nazis, of course, but let's not pretend they did it all by themselves.